project-trans/MtF-wiki/content/en/about/disclaimer.md

 <!--Based on Wikipedia https://zh.wikipedia.org/wiki/Wikipedia:%E5%85%8D%E8%B4%A3%E5%A3%B0%E6%98%8E Used under CC-BY-SA 4.0 license, some amendments made-->

-**WHEREAS** {{< mtf-wiki >}} decicates to persist as a free, open and continuously updating Website that intergrates information in relation to primarily persons who identify as Transgender women;
+**WHEREAS** {{< mtf-wiki >}} is dedicated to remaining a free, open, and continuously updated Website that primarily integrates information related to persons who identify as transgender women;
-**WHEREAS** the contents of this Website are primarily drafted and edited by volunteers and may or may not be undergone professional scrutiny;
+**WHEREAS** the contents of this Website are primarily drafted and edited by volunteers and may or may not have undergone professional scrutiny;
-**WHEREAS** it is necessary for all of the patreons of this Website to have a clear knowledge of their responsibility;
+**WHEREAS** it is necessary for all readers of this Website to have a clear knowledge of their responsibility;

 NOW THEREFORE, IT IS HEREBY EXPRESSLY STATED THAT,